benx45h/vhdl-4-bit-adder/README.md

-A VHDL 4-bit adder for an easy uni project.
+A VHDL 4-bit adder for an old and easy uni project.
 Implemented via logic instead of with the + operator.